 - If using the award to travel, student must submit a travel request authorization form.
 See the Office Administrator Cynthia Bell for instruction.

-- Travel: Students can either submit receipts for reimbursement of they can be given a check.
-In either case, students must submit receipts to show how the money was spent.
+- Travel: Students must submit receipts for reimbursement to show how the money was spent.
 Students are liable for any cost that is not documented or that is outside the purview of the proposal.
 Note that MSU has several policies that must be met before being reimbursed.
 Airfare - The University requires that we use the Starkville travel agent Travel Leaders to purchase airfare.
 If using Expedia, Orbitz, Kayak or other online travel agent there must be a quote from Travel Leaders and an explanation for how the online price is better than the travel agent.
 This policy also applies to any MSU employee including faculty.
 Hotel – If going to a conference, MSU requires that travelers stay at the conference hotel unless the traveler can document that their hotel is less expensive.
 To document, include a copy of the conference hotel price when submitting receipts.
 If staying at a hotel when flying, travelers must use Travel Leaders to make hotel reservations.
 Or travelers must have a quote from Travel Leaders and show that their lodging was a better price than the travel agent’s.
-Note that the university does not cover “cleaning costs” associated with staying at an AirBNB location.
 Meals – all meal receipts should be submitted, and the meal receipt should include an itemized list of what was bought along with any credit card receipts.
 The university only allows up to 18% gratuity and in no way shape or form should there be any costs associated with alcohol.
 The award money cannot be used to buy alcohol or any illicit substance.
 Taxi – must have a signed receipt from the taxi driver indicating the taxi fare and the driver’s name.